Spyder01/arachnea-python/README.md

 # arachnea

-arachnea is a JavaScript library that allows you to perform efficient array operations using a fluent API approach inspired by the agility and efficiency of spiders.
+arachnea is a Python library that allows you to perform efficient array operations using a fluent API approach inspired by the agility and efficiency of spiders.

 ## Features